Zavitar97/CryptoCurrency/README.md

 mine_initial_txs(prev_hash, recipients)
 ```
 #### API
-While the system manages all the process automatically, users can use the API as they wish.
+While the system manages all the processes automatically, users can use the API as they wish.
 ```Python
 # Generates a Genesis Block
 chain.create_genesis()